casper-network/ceps/text/0097-remove-custom-payment.md

 - It is a flexible option that combines custom wasm with multiple purses.
 It provides some ineffable utilitarian value, despite the lack of usage or enthusiasm for it.
 - Retro-compatibility, though (again) this is largely abstract due to the general lack of usage.

-For the minimum transaction cost change, the primary drawback is that lowering the minimum balance / minimum transfer reduces the economic friction that discourages dust accounts and dust transfers.
-Making the value chainspec-controlled mitigates this by allowing the network to raise it again if abuse emerges, without requiring a code change.
+For the minimum transaction cost change, the primary drawback is that lowering the minimum balance / minimum transfer to 0.1 CSPR reduces the economic friction that discourages dust accounts and dust transfers.
+This is mitigated by anchoring the minimum to the native-transfer cost already in the chainspec: the floor tracks the cheapest real operation rather than sitting arbitrarily low, and it can be revisited through the same chainspec parameter if abuse emerges.

 ## Rationale and alternatives